ortrsa/Ex3/README.md

 ## Overview
 - This project is an implementation of data structures and algorithms on directional weighted graph in python.
-- It is converthion from Ex2 that was made at java, you can find more abut Ex2 in [Here](https://github.com/ortrsa/ex2).
+- It is converthion from Ex2 that was made in java, you can find more about Ex2 in [Here](https://github.com/ortrsa/ex2).
-- This is a text base program however you can still drow the graph with `plot_graph()` method.
+- This is a text base program however you can still draw the graph with `plot_graph()` method.
-- This project was build from 3 parts:
+- This project was built from 3 parts:

-**part1:** implement basic directional weighted graph class `DiGraph` that contains simpale functions on graph.
+**part1:** implement basic directional weighted graph class `DiGraph` that contains simple functions on graph.

-**part2:** implement `GraphAlgo` class, that contains more advanced functions on graph.
+**part2:** implement `GraphAlgo` class that contains more advanced functions on graph.

 *(you can read all about the functions in [here](https://github.com/ortrsa/Ex3/wiki/Functions-explanation).)*

-**part3:** compare runing time and correctness between this project, [Ex2](https://github.com/ortrsa/ex2)  and [networkx](https://github.com/networkx/networkx).
+**part3:** compare running time and correctness between this project, [Ex2](https://github.com/ortrsa/ex2)  and [networkx](https://github.com/networkx/networkx).

-  - To see time compareition on circal graphs click **[here](https://github.com/ortrsa/Ex3/wiki/Time-comparison_-new)**.
+  - To see time compareition on circle graphs click **[here](https://github.com/ortrsa/Ex3/wiki/Time-comparison_-new)**.
   - For correctness report outputs click **[here](https://github.com/ortrsa/Ex3/wiki/circle-graph-time-comparison-and-correctness-check)**
   - *(you can find the correctness file in the src folder feel free to verified this output)*